64kramsystem/personal_notes/linux_system.md

 - https://www.freedesktop.org/software/systemd/man/systemd.service.html
 - https://www.freedesktop.org/software/systemd/man/systemd.kill.html

 Almost all the entries are optional.
+Escaping is not standard; in order to escape, use `systemd-escape`.

 ```sh
 # If entries need escaping, use double quotes, but not slashes.
 In at least the `ExecStart` entry, if,